 Which states have established easy enrollment programs?

 A state can only offer a special enrollment period for marketplace coverage if it runs its own health insurance exchange (in states that use HealthCare.gov, the federal government establishes parameters for special enrollment periods).
-Maryland, Colorado, Massachusetts, and Pennsylvania all have state-run marketplaces, so their easy enrollment programs can check for eligibility for Medicaid/CHIP as well as premium subsidies, and can offer a special enrollment period in the marketplace if the person is not eligible for Medicaid/CHIP.
+Maryland, Colorado, Massachusetts, Pennsylvania, New Mexico, and New Jersey all have state-run marketplaces, so their easy enrollment programs can check for eligibility for Medicaid/CHIP as well as premium subsidies, and can offer a special enrollment period in the marketplace if the person is not eligible for Medicaid/CHIP.

 Virginia will have a state-run marketplace as of the 2024 plan year, but currently uses HealthCare.gov.
-So the 2021 Virginia tax return includes a box that tax filers can check if they’d like their information to be shared with the Virginia Department of Medical Assistance Services to determine eligibility for medical assistance (Medicaid or CHIP/FAMIS).
+So the 2021 Virginia tax return included a box that tax filers could check if they wanted their information to be shared with the Virginia Department of Medical Assistance Services to determine eligibility for medical assistance (Medicaid or CHIP/FAMIS).
 But Virginia cannot yet offer a special enrollment period for marketplace coverage in conjunction with the state tax return; that will come later, once the state-run marketplace is in use.

 Will more states create easy enrollment programs?

 It’s likely that some additional states that run their own exchanges will consider establishing easy enrollment programs.
 Easy enrollment legislation is still being considered in California as of mid-2022.
 And there are several other state-run exchanges that could establish easy enrollment programs if state lawmakers support the idea.